We Fight for Those Who Have Been Wronged Sacramento Employment Law

 What Are the Grounds for a Wrongful Termination Claim in an At-Will Employment State?

-Numerous employers throughout Northern California inform their employees that their employment is “at-will."
+Numerous employers throughout California inform their employees that their employment is “at-will."
 However, many employers abuse this clause, firing employees under the pretext of this vague phrase.
 Even in an at-will employment state, there are still several state and federal laws protecting employers from a wrongful dismissal.

 Our attorneys at Webber & Egbert Employment Law, P.C. are trained to identify scenarios where employers have attempted to disguise illegal terminations.
 We will work with you to prove the unjust nature of your termination.
 We will help you demonstrate that your employer is the one actually at fault.